Zickam/Future/README.md

 ## Credits To:

-The unknowncheats and guided hacking community  \
-AlmazS for coding the gui grid system and more
+Me and my friend and friends of my friend